lfost42/grafana-notes/k8s/cka/itkiddie.md

 cat Question-16/Questions.bash
 ```

-There is a deployment named nodeport-deployment in the relative namespace
+There is a deployment named nodeport-deployment in the relative namespace.

 Task:
 1. Configure the deployment so it can be exposed on port `80`, `name=http`, protocol `TCP`